ongcj/spring_learning/README.md

 # Spring Learning
 Notes and example codes when learning Spring Boot

+# Part 1 (Overview and building Spring Boot as Backend)
 ## Spring Boot
 It is a framework for building java application very fast.
 They provide things such as connectivity to databases and we do not need to configure low level code to get it up and running.
 It provide a platform for building backend application.